Share this publication

 Anguilla is a sliver of paradise!
 The shape of the island is what inspired its name which derives from the Spanish word for eel!
 Anguilla has 33 pristine beaches with gorgeous white sand and crystal blue sea.
 Anguilla is said to be super authentic as the locals won’t sell their soul to tourism.
 Cruise ships are kept away and you won’t see an open-top bus in sight.

 Savvy travellers love to visit Anguilla during this time of year because not only will they get to experience balmy sea breezes, calm waters and great weather but also during carnival they can just be immersed in all the local cultural events.

 Anguilla is known as the ‘Wreck Diving Capital of the Caribbean’ because there are nine shipwrecks that were deliberately sunk in the surrounding waters.
 So scuba diving and snorkelling is a must do!
-While there isn’t to much to explore in The Valley, its close to lots of landmarks like Copper Hole (large blow hole), The Dolphin Lagoon at Meads Bay, The Old Fort at Sandy Hill and Pitch Apple Hole (prehistoric cave).
+While there isn’t too much to explore in The Valley, it is close to lots of landmarks like Copper Hole (large blow hole), The Dolphin Lagoon at Meads Bay, The Old Fort at Sandy Hill and Pitch Apple Hole (prehistoric cave).

 There are so many fabulous places to eat in Anguilla, where Caribbean flavours have been combined with American and European to create new interesting flavours, in fact the Eel is said to be “the culinary capital of the Caribbean.”

 For more information about tours, things to do, sightseeing tours, day trips and more check out Viator here.